 Homie Loans is a sister company of Homie, a technology-based real estate company that began in 2015.
 Through the Homie Loans service, Homie aims to make home buying simpler and more affordable by minimizing agent commission fees and, instead, refunding buyers and sellers with money saved from utilizing the platform.

-Homie Loans are not exclusive to Homie services and products; it can be used for any other real estate.
+Attention: Homie Loans products are not exclusive to Homie services and products.

 Jump down to Homie Loans reviews to see what real customers are saying about their experience with this company.